Published: 30 October 2024

 ZFA President Jeremy Leibler said the move recognised that the contemporary Jewish community has spawned different kinds of groups from those that established existing communal organisations.
 This has been particularly evident since October 7, when new groups were able to respond in a more agile and relevant manner.

-He cited Project A, which created WhatsApp groups to deal with the October 7 fallout, and the Jewish Climate Network, which has reached out to other environmental organisations to improve understanding of Israel.
+He cited Project A, which created WhatsApp groups to deal with the October 7 fallout, and the Jewish Climate Network, which has reached out to the social sector to improve understanding of the Jewish experience.

 It's important not to lose the energy and commitment of these people.